pentestfunctions/LinuxAndWindowsAsOne/README.md

 ## Ideas
-1. Find all paths correctly and add them.
-2. Automatically find WSL distro and let the user menu select which they want
+1. Automatically find WSL distro and let the user menu select which they want
-3. Whenever apt-get or other well known installation commands are run, their respective commands will auto add/update.
+2. Whenever apt-get or other well known installation commands are run, their respective commands will auto add/update.
-4. Add more exclusions other than python/lpython for things that windows has as well as the linux distro (*just add an l at the front to represent linux)
-5. Some piping doesn't work see below:
+3. Some piping doesn't work see below:
    ```bash
    echo "deb http://http.kali.org/kali kali-rolling main non-free contrib" | sudo tee /etc/apt/sources.list
    ```